PatrickBrayPersonal/PatrickBrayPersonal.github.io/docs/KANBAN.md

 - [ ] 3.
 Work on the landing page
 - [ ] Delete the blog
 - [ ] change the icon to something better
-- [ ] change the name to not be "my site"
+- [ ] change the name to Coppermind

 ## IN PROGRESS